 Photochromic materials are transparent materials which exhibit increased light absorption when they are exposed to light.
-They can be optical glasses or plastic materials.
+They can be optical glasses or plastic materials, or sometimes delivered as a powder.
 The photochromic properties usually result from the addition of a photochromic substance to a transparent material.

 There are also photochromic windows, which are useful for automatically regulating the illumination with incoming daylight.
 As an alternative, one may use electrochromic windows, which are controlled with an electric voltage and can therefore be better adjusted to the needs, e.g. also taking into account whether the heating effect of the sunlight is the desirable or not.

 Photochromic glasses are often made by embedding silver chloride (AgCl) or another silver halide in microcrystalline form into some glass.
 When the silver chloride is exposed to ultraviolet light in the UVA spectral region, it forms tiny silver particles which absorb light.
 That process is reversed by thermally activated processes when the exposure to ultraviolet light ends.